taylorcate/EmploymentFiles/README.md

  - Maintain active communication with authors to ensure their meaning is not lost in the editing process.
  - Discuss comments and edits with authors over Skype, on the phone, or in person.
  - Exact changes in Adobe Acrobat once approved by authors.

+ **LOYOLA UNIVERSITY CHICAGO LIBRARIES** - Chicago, IL
+_Graduate Student Reference Librarian - August 2017 – May 2019_
+ - Assist patrons with research questions.
+ - Manage an AskLive chat service and answer calls from patrons.
+ - Assist librarians and library staff with special projects.
+ - Organize reference stacks in conjunction with the Circulation Librarians.

 ## ADDITIONAL SKILLS
  - Skilled writer with a specific interest in creative works and academic writing.